Contract bridge a game of skill, not luck: Singapore's Asian Games gold medallists tell detractors

 His teammate Poon reiterated that how much one perspires is a narrow way of defining whether an activity can be considered a sport.

 "What makes a sport a sport?
 How about competitiveness against rivals?
 Team spirit?
-There’s so many things that defines an activity as a sport.
+There are so many things that define an activity as a sport.

 When the team was asked if they thought of themselves to be on par with Singapore Olympic champion swimmer Joseph Schooling, the country's only other gold medallist at the Asian Games, the team chuckled and looked briefly embarrassed.